HackSocNotts/hacksocnotts.github.io/src/_events/2019-agm/description.md

 If you want to join the HackSoc Committee for 2019/2020 (which we strongly encourgate), you can nominate yourself at [hacksoc.net/nomintate](https://hacksoc.net/nominate).
 Being a member of commitee is a great way to build you CV, get experience working with companies and beurocratic structures (the Student's Union) as well as event organising.

-Additionally, if you'd like to see the HackSoc [constitution](https://hacksoc.net/constitution) change, you can submit ammendments at [hacksoc.net/ammend](https://hacksoc.net/ammend).
+Additionally, if you'd like to see the HackSoc [constitution](https://hacksoc.net/constitution) change, you can submit amendments at [hacksoc.net/amend](https://hacksoc.net/amend).

 Note that nominations and ammendment submissions will close at 23:59 on Friday March 29th.
-No further ammendments or nominations will be accepted after this point.
+No further amendments or nominations will be accepted after this point.

 ## Agenda